-In Aitkin, the temperature typically varies from 2°F to 80°F over the course of the year, and is rarely below -21°F or above 88°F.
+In Aitkin, the summers are long and warm; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 2°F to 80°F and is rarely below -21°F or above 88°F.

 The warm season lasts for 4.0 months, from May 17 to September 16, with an average daily high temperature above 68°F. The hottest day of the year is July 18, with an average high of 80°F and low of 57°F.

 The cold season lasts for 3.2 months, from November 26 to March 2, with an average daily high temperature below 33°F. The coldest day of the year is January 15, with an average low of 2°F and high of 21°F.

 Average High and Low Temperature